kurapica/PLoop/System/Web/README.md

 The [PLoop][] provide the **System.IO.Resource.LuaLoader** for ".lua" files, used to get features defined in the lua file with the same name of the file.

-The [PLoop_Web][] provide several resource loaders to generate classes to answer the http request like **System.Web.LuaServerPageLoader** for ".lsp" files.
+The [PLoop.System.Web][] provide several resource loaders to generate classes to answer the http request like **System.Web.LuaServerPageLoader** for ".lsp" files.

 In the web framework, the resource files are used to create classes to generate response.
 So, a new interface **System.Web.IOutputLoader** is defined to extend the **System.IO.IResourceLoader**, it combined a render engine system to easy the creation of custom resource loaders, so you can create your own file types and custom render rules.

-Here are several resource types provided by the [PLoop_Web][] (The .lsp, .master, .helper, .embed all use **System.Web.PageRenderEngine** render engine, so they share the same render rules) :
+Here are several resource types provided by the [PLoop.System.Web][] (The .lsp, .master, .helper, .embed all use **System.Web.PageRenderEngine** render engine, so they share the same render rules) :

 Lua Server Page (.lsp)